CyVerse-learning-materials/learning-materials-home/docs/vice/extend_apps.md

 #### Required settings

 ##### Set the `WORKDIR`
+Executable apps to not require a working directory.

-The container needs to have a set working directory, typically this is the home folder, e.g., `/home/jovyan` or `/home/rstudio` .
+The container needs to have a set working directory (for interactive apps), typically this is the home folder, e.g., `/home/jovyan` or `/home/rstudio` .

 Set the `WORKDIR` in the Dockerfile; if there is no set `WORKDIR`, you can set it in the Tool Builder.